gabrielegilardi/ClassificationNN/README.md

 - No regularization is used.

-These values have been set after running cases changing: the number of hidden layers, the number of nodes in the hidden layers, the learning rate, the coefficient in the learning rate strategy, the regularization parameter.
-The cost function and accuracy of the training/validation datasets were used to evaluate the results and set the parameters.
-In particular, increasing the number of hidden layers/nodes or using regularization did not have much effects on the final result.
+These values have been set after a quick tuning of the following hyper-parameters: number of hidden layers, number of nodes in the hidden layers, learning rate, coefficient of the learning rate strategy, regularization parameter.
+The cost function and accuracy of the training/validation datasets were used to evaluate the results and set the hyper-parameters.

-The resulting cost function and accuracy for the three datasets are [here](./Seed_Results.bmp).
+The resulting cost function and accuracy for the three datasets are [here](./Results_WheatSeedsDataset.bmp).